Song Yoon-ah: Personal life

-Song married actor Sol Kyung-gu on May 28, 2009 in a Catholic church in Bangbae-dong followed by a reception at the Ritz-Carlton Hotel in Seoul.
-Both graduates of Hanyang University, they acted opposite each other in Jail Breakers (2002) and Lost in Love (2006).
-Their son Sol Seung-yoon was born on August 3, 2010.
+Song and actor Sul Kyung-gu got married on May 28, 2009, in a Catholic church in Bangbae-dong, followed by a reception at The Ritz-Carlton Hotel Company in Seoul.
+Both are graduates of Hanyang University and have acted together in Jail Breakers (2002) and Lost in Love (2006).
+Their son, Sul Seung-yoon, was born on August 3, 2010.

-In 2014, Song filed a defamation suit against 57 netizens who spread online rumors that she began having an extramarital affair with Sol in 2002 while he was still married to his first wife and was the cause of their divorce in 2006.
-Sol and Song have denied these rumors, stating that their relationship started in 2007.
+In 2014, Song filed a defamation suit against 57 netizens who spread online rumors her alleged extramarital affair with Sul in 2002 while he was still married to his first wife, leading to their divorce in 2006.
+Sul and Song have denied these rumors, stating that their relationship began in 2007.